 Take breathers when you are stressed.
 Meditate.
 Pause to acknowledge your surroundings and your emotional reactions to them.
 Be more present and proactive in your responses to stressors/challenges.
 Dr. Mavrides reminds patients, “This is something that can be very helpful.”

 Limit your exposure to the news, social media, and individuals who trigger strong negative feelings.
 “This is one of the most important things I tell my patients,” Dr. Mavrides says.
-“I ask them to turn off alerts to the news (especially about COVID-19 and the election) and check it only three times a day.”
-When experiencing negative thoughts and feelings, allow yourself time to work through these reactions and come out on the other side.
+“I ask them to turn off alerts to the news and check it only twice a day.”
+While setting boundaries for yourself, teach your kids to set boundaries, too.
+“Don’t watch the news in front of young children and don’t tell them more than they need to know.
+Tell teens, ‘Talk to me if you have questions instead of Googling the topic.’
+And set limits on their media consumption.
+Parents may want one hour; teens may want five.
+Meet them in the middle.
+They’re more likely to follow a choice than a mandate,” Dr. Mavrides says.
+When you do experience negative thoughts and feelings, allow yourself time to work through these reactions and come out strongeron the other side.

 Limit alcohol and recreational drug use.
 Don’t allow yourself to stress-eat your way through hard times.
+“If you neglect your coping mechanisms, it can lead to anxiety, depression, and being overwhelmed,” she says.
 Be patient and forgiving with yourself, as you would with a loved one.

 “Prioritize getting enough sleep,” Dr. Mavrides says.
 “If sleep is difficult, try a meditation app or speak with your primary care physician about it.”